“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 I still have a lot of work to do, but now I’m now stronger than I was seven years ago and moving faster.
 I would like to compete at the sport in time.

-As it goes I really don’t miss my Bodybuilding days, they are now well behind me.
+As it goes I really don’t miss my bodybuilding days, as they are now well behind me.

-And what I really thank the sport of Olympic Weightlifting for is for turning me into a fully bonafide and altogether better “Well rounded” athlete.
+And what I really thank the discipline of Olympic Weightlifting for is for turning me into a fully bonafide and altogether better “Well rounded” athlete.
 I would recommend it to anyone.
+It also has a real plus side in that it still works to getting you in good shape.